 Leveraged Portfolio Return = Return on Investments + [ Debt/Equity + (Return on Investments – Cost of Debt )]

 Debt/Equity (D/E) is an important financial ratio that measures a company's financial leverage.
 You can calculate it by dividing a company's total liabilities by its shareholder equity.
 Where shareholder equity equals total assets minus total liabilities.

 If you're investing in equities, the D/E ratio will be a part of your research process, but do keep in mind that there is no one-size-fits-all approach.
-While anything under 2 is considered a good ratio, some sectors like technology will have less leverage.
+While anything under two is considered a good ratio, some sectors like technology will have less leverage ratio.
 In contrast, others like financials might have a much higher average due to the business structure.

 Leverage vs. Margin

 While it can be slightly confusing to those new to finance, leverage and margin are both cut from the same cloth.

 The difference is that you express leverage as a ratio and margin as a percentage.
 For example, unleveraged (cash) accounts equal a margin of 100%.
 You need to have a full size of the position in cash.
 Meanwhile, a 2:1 leverage equals a 50% margin, while a 10:1 leverage equals a 10% margin.